irfanhakim-as/charts/mika/flex/README.md

 2. Use the global storage instead of the downloads and media storage combo.

-   - Enable the global storage by setting `storage.global.enabled: true` in the `values.yaml` file.
+   - Enable the global storage by setting `storage.global.enabled: true` in the chart values file.

       > [!NOTE]
       > Using the global storage will automatically override the downloads and media storage settings and their roles.